Chrisc1124/Rate-The-Review/README.md

    - This column just contains the length of the review text.
 We planned on doing some analysis with the review column, so it made logical sense to add this column.

 ### Resulting Dataframe
 After these cleaning steps, we are left with a dataframe which has 234,429 rows and 26 columns.
-Here are the first 5 rows of our cleaned dataframe:
+Here are the first 5 rows of our cleaned dataframe with a few columns:

 | name                                 |     id |   minutes |   rating |   calories(#) |   review_length |
 |:-------------------------------------|-------:|----------:|---------:|--------------:|----------------:|